practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/README.md

 <br/>

-On the other side, Miranda scripts have to stay really _pure_ (until today) compared to the possibilities of "imperative tinkering" for a speedy Haskell program.
+On the other side, Miranda scripts have to stay really _pure_ compared to the possibilities of "imperative tinkering" for a speedy Haskell program.
 Thus, the Miranda script strictly adheres to (pure) functional list building at its implementation of the "masterloop":

 ```